 The thing is I went for a haircut just before we came away, but my hairdresser asked me if I wanted any more taken off the top.
 Well how the hell would I know.
 It's like when they obliterate your hair and then ask you where you want the parting.
 I'd love to have the courage to say 'In the same place as when I walked in', but we don't do that do we, us British?
 Anything for a quiet life.
-It's no better than being in a light aircraft and the pilot turning to you and saying 'Should I push the joystick forward a bit more?' - "You're the b***dy expert mate, why ask me?".
+It's no better than being in a light aircraft and the pilot turning to you and saying 'Should I push the joystick forward a bit more?' - "You're the b***dy pilot mate, why ask me?".

 And so to my hairdresser.
 I suppose I feel sorry for him, I bought his Guide Dog a squeaky toy back from our last trip, but clearly it didn't buy me any favours, my hair still got beggared up.
 This has resulted in my standing outside this morning with the dreaded thinning comb in my hand hacking away at it myself.